MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/php.md

 ---
 title: "Quickstart: Check spelling with the REST API and PHP - Bing Spell Check"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: This quickstart shows how a simple PHP application sends a request to the Bing Spell Check API and returns a list of suggested corrections.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-spell-check
 ms.topic: quickstart
-ms.date: 05/21/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---
 # Quickstart: Check spelling with the Bing Spell Check REST API and PHP